dretechdev/alx-low_level_programming/0x14-bit_manipulation/README.md

 6. A function that checks the endianness.

-7. CRACK ME!!! - Find the password for this program.
+7. CRACK ME!!! - Find the exact password for this program.